-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 642 C1 Total first-time, first-year (freshman) women who applied 796 C1 Total first-time, first-year (freshman) men who were admitted 641 C1 Total first-time, first-year (freshman) women who were admitted 793 C1 Total full-time, first-time, first-year (freshman) men who enrolled 360 C1 Total part-time, first-time, first-year (freshman) men who enrolled 39 C1 Total full-time, first-time, first-year (freshman) women who enrolled 472 C1 Total part-time, first-time, first-year (freshman) women who enrolled 97
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application wait-listed students withdrawn (by applicant or institution).
+Admitted applicants shou iid include wait-iis C1 Total first-time, first-year (freshman) men who applied 533 C1 Total first-time, first-year (freshman) women who applied 823 C1 Total first-time, first-year (freshman) men who were admitted 532 C1 Total first-time, first-year (freshman) women who were admitted 821 C1 Total full-time, first-time, first-year (freshman) men who enrolled 339 C1 Total part-time, first-time, first-year (freshman) men who enrolled 41 C1 Total full-time, first-time, first-year (freshman) women who enrolled 490 C1 Total part-time, first-time, first-year (freshman) women who enrolled 76

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?

-- C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- If yes, do you release that information to students?
+C2 - Do you release that information to school counselors?